Kalutu/quote-machine/README.md

 The component structure is as follows:
 - `App`: The main component that handles the state and rendering of the application.
 - `quotes`: State variable that stores the fetched quotes from the API.
 - `randomQuote`: State variable that stores the currently displayed random quote.
 - `color`: State variable that stores the background color of the application.
 - `useEffect`: Hook used to fetch quotes from the API and initialize the state.
 - `getNewQuote`: Function that generates a new random quote and updates the state.
-  - UI elements: HTML elements and React components that render the quote, author, and buttons.
+- `UI elements`: HTML elements and React components that render the quote, author, and buttons.

 ## Dependencies
 - React: JavaScript library for building user interfaces.
+- ReactDOM: React package for working with the DOM.
+- Babel: JavaScript compiler for using modern JavaScript features.
+- Bootstrap: CSS framework for responsive design.
+- Font Awesome: Library of icons for web projects

 ## Contributing
 Contributions are welcome!
 If you encounter any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request.